BERNARDO31P/FastDownloader/readme.md

 - Start automatically at system startup
 - Download mode
   - Audio only
+    - Automatically converts a YouTube URL to YouTube Music
   - Video and audio
 - Quality
   - Best